 Nutritionists are typically big fans of the Mediterranean diet, which is based on a lot of healthy fats and fewer carbohydrates.
 Vegetables, like tomatoes, onions, spinach, broccoli and legumes are common in a Mediterranean diet.
 Healthy fats like olive oil, avocados and fish are also frequently included.

 Intermittent fasting boasts some impressive health benefits, and should definitely be tested if you feel like it, but make sure to do it properly.
-Every. products can be a great supporter if you decide to start fasting.
+Every. products are a great supporter if you decide to start fasting.
 All products are ready in just 10 minutes and can be integrated into even the busiest of days.
-Our products observe the philosophy of the Mediterranean diet and offer a great combination of healthy fats, complex carbohydrates and valuable proteins.
-Legumes in Peas & Love, wild rice in Velvet Crunch, lots of protein in Green Curry!
+Our products observe the philosophy of the mediterranean diet and offer a great combination of healthy fats, complex carbohydrates and valuable proteins.
+Legumes in Peas & Love or Dreamin Red, lots of protein in Green Curry and our planted dishes.
 Start browsing today and find your favourite!

 Curious for more?
 Check out these articles: